 Though it does offer business communication features that Google Voice doesn’t (such as auto-attendant and customer support), Nextiva’s lack of other features can be problematic for small businesses and startups.

 Its SMS features are limited at best — and only available if you upgrade to a higher-tier plan.
-Even after you upgrade, teams are limited to 2000 messages sent and received per user before they are charged for their messages.
+Even after you upgrade, teams are limited to 100 messages sent and received per user before they’re charged for their messages.
+Nextiva offers toll-free numbers but limits your toll-free minutes in each plan, which further drives up your costs.

 Nextiva pricing plans